ITIvanov18/Store-management-system/README.md

 ## 💻 Description <a name="description"></a>

 <p align = "center">A Java-based web application for modeling and automating the loading and sale of goods in a retail store. <br>
-Powered by Spring Boot and Thymeleaf on the frontend; backed by a SQL Server database with Spring Data JPA (Hibernate)<br>
+Powered by Spring Boot and Thymeleaf on the frontend; backed by a MSSQL Server database with <br>
-for seamless object-relational mapping, and Gradle for build and testing.
-The app handles inventory, expiry-aware pricing, <br>
+Spring Data JPA (Hibernate & Jakarta EE) for seamless object-relational mapping, and Gradle for build and testing.<br>
-cashier workflows, receipt serialization, and live store analytics. </p>
+The app handles inventory, expiry-aware pricing, cashier workflows, receipt serialization, and store statistics. </p>

 <br>